 - 1) A grade of C or better or a grade of S is required in all physical therapy courses.
 A student earning a letter grade of D, F or U will be placed on academic probation in the Physical Therapy Program.
 A letter grade of D, F or U in physical therapy courses requires the student to repeat the course before progressing to subsequent courses for which the failed course is a prerequisite.
 When repeating a physical therapy course, a student may be required to successfully complete ancillary learning experiences or clinical competencies/practicums that validate theoretical knowledge.
-If a student is unable to take further courses in the next occurring semester as a result of this policy, the student is placed on academic suspension and repeats the course during the next appropriate semester.
+If a student is unable to take further courses in the next occurring semester as a result of this policy, the student repeats the course during the next appropriate semester.
+The student will be placed on academic probation.
 A course may be repeated only one time.
 A student receiving a D, F or U in the same physical therapy course twice or in two physical therapy courses is dismissed from the program. - 2) A student must obtain a grade point average of 3.00 or better each semester, and a grade of S in all courses graded S/U courses.
 If a student earns a semester grade point average between 2.00 to 2.99, or received a U in a course, he or she is placed on academic probation.
 To be meet the requirements of an academic probation term, the student must earn a grade point average of 3.00 or better in all subsequent semesters.
 If a clinical internship course is scheduled during the next semester, the student must earn an S in the clinical internship course and a semester grade point average of 3.00 or better in the semester following the clinical internship to meet academic progression standards.
 If a student is on academic probation the last semester of the program, the student must earn an S in the clinical internship course to graduate.
 A student will be dismissed from the program if 1) s/he fails to meet academic standards any time following a probation term, or 2) if s/he earns a semester GPA of 1.99 or less.
-While on probation, students may be required to complete activities designed to facilitate success.
+While on probation, students may be required to complete activities designed to facilitate success. - 3) Once a clinical course commences, students cannot withdraw from the clinical course. - 4) If at any time the student is deemed unsatisfactory in a clinical course, the student cannot continue to attend.